Erik Jonsson School of Engineering and Computer Science

 High School Preparation

 Engineering education requires a strong high school preparation.
-Pre-engineering students should have high school preparation of at least one-half year in trigonometry and at least one year each in elementary algebra, intermediate and advanced algebra, plane geometry, chemistry, and physics, thus developing their competencies to the highest possible levels and preparing to move immediately into demanding college courses in calculus, calculus-based physics, and chemistry for science majors.
+Pre-engineering students should have high school preparation of at least one-half year in trigonometry and at least one year each in algebra, pre-calculus, plane geometry, chemistry, and physics, thus developing their competencies to the highest possible levels and preparing to move immediately into demanding college courses in calculus, calculus-based physics, and chemistry for science majors.
 It is also essential that pre- engineering students have the competence to read rapidly and with comprehension, and to write clearly and correctly.

 All lower-division students in Biomedical Engineering concentrate on mathematics, science, and introductory engineering courses, building competence in these cornerstone areas for future application in upper-division engineering courses.
 The following requirements apply both to students seeking to transfer to UT Dallas from other institutions as well as to those currently enrolled at UT Dallas, whether in another school or in the Erik Jonsson School of Engineering and Computer Science.

 In order to make satisfactory academic progress as a Biomedical Engineering major, a student must meet all University requirements for academic progress, and must earn a grade of C- or better in each of the "major requirements" courses.
 No "Major Requirement" course may be taken until the student has obtained a grade of C- or better in each of the prerequisites.
 If a higher grade requirement is stated for a specific class, the higher requirement applies.

 Bachelor of Science in Biomedical Engineering

 Professors: Orlando Auciello @oha120030, Stuart Cogan @sxc149830, Stephen D. Levene @sdlevene, Joseph Pancrazio @jjp150430, Shalini Prasad @sxp118230, Robert L. Rennaker II @rlr091000, David Schmidtke @dws140430